Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 Fear & Greed Buy/Sell Gauges

-The 4 fear and greed indicators above are powered by TradingView, who cleverly designed these Buy-Sell Gauges based on technical analysis.
-Technical Analysis is based on the principle of evaluating the market direction using stock price and volume to determine underlying supply and demand.
+The four fear and greed indicators above are powered by TradingView, which cleverly designed these Buy-Sell Gauges based on technical analysis.
+Technical Analysis evaluates market direction using stock price and volume to determine underlying supply and demand.

 This is a much better indicator than, for example, the AAII Sentiment indicator because, as we know, most investors are wrong at key points in the major market turns.
 The buy-sell indicators are based on 26 different well-established technical indicators: